 - If you do not understand the question, ask for clarification of the question before you attempt to answer the question.

 - Take all the time you need before you answer the question.
 Even if a deposition is videotaped, it is important that you take your time and understand the question asked before you answer.
 Once you have answered your question -stop.
 Silence is your friend, make the defense attorney ask another question before you say another word.

 Again, always tell the truth and use that as an overriding factor in giving your testimony.
 Make sure you understand the question and are comfortable with the answer before you respond.
-By telling the truth, not volunteering information and keeping your answers short and concise and responsive to the question asked, will make your deposition as short and painless as possible.
+Telling the truth, not volunteering information, and keeping your answers short and concise, and responsive to the question asked, will make your deposition as short and painless as possible.

-If you have questions about a Houston personal injury matter feel free to call the Baumgartner Law Firm for a no obligation consultation.
+If you have questions about a personal injury matter feel free to call the Houston personal injury attorneys at Baumgartner Law Firm for a no-obligation consultation.